Bioinformatics in 2024: Progress, Uses, and Hope for the Future

 Problems in the field of bioinformatics

-2. Data Integration: Data about living things comes from many places and is stored in many different ways.
-It’s not easy to put this information together to get a full picture of living processes.
+2. Data Integration: Data about living things is gathered from multiple sources and stored in diverse sow in many different formats.
+Putting together information like this to populate the full picture of living processes isn’t easy.

-4. Working together with people from different fields: Bioinformatics is naturally interdisciplinarious.
-For success, biologists, computer scientists, mathematicians, and other experts must be able to work together well.
+4. Collaboration with individuals from other fields: Bioinformatics is inherently interdisciplinarious.
+But for this to succeed, biologists, computer scientists, mathematicians, and other experts have to be able to work together well.

 Bioinformatics’s Future Hopes and Plans